SAP/spartacus-docs/_pages/install/building-the-spartacus-storefront-from-libraries.md

 ### Setting up the project using schematics ###

-Until 2.0 is released and is designated the "latest" Spartacus library, use this command:
+Until 2.0 is officially released and is designated the "latest" Spartacus library, use this command:

 ```bash
 ng add @spartacus/schematics@rc